InterNetX/dart-domainrobot-sdk/README.md

 ### Provider

-The package contains a [DomainRobotProvider](/lib/src/DomainRobotProvider.dart) that is the main access to the api.
-Instantiate the provider with your api credentials and the matching baseUrl of the api.
+The package contains a [DomainRobot](/lib/src/DomainRobot.dart) class that is the main access to the api.
+Instantiate the class with your api credentials and the matching baseUrl of the api.

 * Productive System: <https://api.autodns.com/v1>
 * Demo System: <https://api.demo.autodns.com/v1>